The Role of Storytelling in Organisational Change: Why Meaning Matters as Much as the Message

 Why does storytelling matter in organisational change?

 Organisational change creates uncertainty.
 Uncertainty creates interpretation.
-Interpretation creates stories.
+Interpretation creates stories (Weick, 1995).

 People naturally try to explain what is happening: